-In the centre of Salzburg there are a number of wonderful piazzas you can stroll through and admire.
+In the center of Salzburg there are a number of wonderful piazzas you can stroll through and admire.

 Residenzplatz Square and the Residenz Fountain